Jatin03G/Jatin03G/README.md

 - 💬 Ask me about...
   - Python programming
-  - Data Analyst concpets and tools
+  - Data Analyst concepts and tools
   - Git and version control

 ## Skills